Skip to main content

 Park & Ride options

-Ample free parking is available at every Northstar station and at the METRO Blue Line’s 30th Avenue and Fort Snelling stations.
+Ample free parking is available at the METRO Blue Line’s 30th Avenue and Fort Snelling stations.
 Eventgoers traveling from the east can park at the Union Depot and board the Green Line there.

 Onboard presence